Growing green fingers

 “Sarah, there’s no point.”
 My guilty-plant-murdering-self whispered.

-I carried it home with a combination of happiness, hope – and trepidation about its future in my care.
+I drove it home with a combination of happiness, hope – and trepidation about its future in my care.

 But, shockingly, it survived!
 And not only has it survived… it’s been constantly producing new flower stems for several years.
 (I know – I’m just as surprised).